Analysis - Bank repatriation insulates euro, drains world

 DELEVER AND REPATRIATE

 Both Morgan Stanley and Deutsche Bank cite early month data on French balance of payments.
-Morgan Stanley point out that French banks lost some $60 billion of funding in September, up from a loss of $40 billion in August.
+Morgan Stanley point out that French banks lost some $60 billion of funding in September, up from a loss of $40 billion (25.6 billion pounds) in August.

 "French balance of payments data was hugely revealing about the source of EUR strength," said Alan Ruskin, strategist at Deutsche Bank in New York.